Why it matters

 Pakistan’s energy needs are rapidly growing.
 Over the past decade, the country experienced a severe gap between energy demand and supply.
 This has resulted in power shortages which have cost 2% of gross domestic product in recent years.
 The Pakistan government underwrites the importance for a sustainable energy mix to meet energy demands.

 In 2018, FMO provided USD 22.5 mln to Gharo Solar (Pvt.)
 Limited (Gharo Solar) for the development, construction and operation of a 50MW PV solar project in Pakistan.
+At a later stage Triodos Green Fund also decided to participate in this loan.
 Other loans were provided by two local commercial parties: Bank Alfalah and Bank of Punjab.
 The project is situated in the south-eastern part of Pakistan in the province of Sindh.
 Its provincial capital, Karachi, is the largest city of Pakistan and among the world’s largest megacities.
 The solar project financed by FMO makes use of innovative bi-facial solar panels, which increase total energy generation.
 This is the first time that bi-facial solar panels are utilized in Pakistan and also one of the first in FMO’s energy portfolio.
 FMO’s senior loan of USD 22.5 mln will support the development, construction and operation.
 This project will serve power for almost 190,000 Pakistanis.
 This project provides economic benefits by boosting Pakistan’s energy self-reliance and mitigates the country’s carbon footprint.

 Energy demand in Pakistan